Our Culture of Valuing and Engaging People

-The Equality Act 2010 introduced a general public sector equality duty, which public bodies, including universities, have to meet.
-The general duty has three aims and requires public bodies to have due regard to the need to:
+The Equality Act 2010 has a general duty with three aims, requiring public bodies to have due regard to the need to:

-- The general duty is underpinned by a set of specific duties which aim to help public bodies perform better in meeting the general equality duty.
-The specific duties of the Equality Act require UCLan to publish:
+This is underpinned by a public sector equality duty which has a set of specific duties to help us, as a public body, perform better in meeting the general equality duty.
+This includes

-The public sector duty of the Equality Act 2010 requires that public sector organizations publish equality information annually.
-Our annual monitoring report details on the progress of our equality, diversity and inclusion strategy, objectives and action plan.
+We are required to publish equality information annually.
+Our annual monitoring reports detail the progress of our Equality, Diversity and Inclusion Strategy, objectives and action plan.